sodabubblewine/sodabubblewine.github.io/README.md

 # What I Must Do Before I Die
 Discover, predict, and control changes in counts, rates, and accelerations as selections from variations on physical, chemical, biological, behavioral, and cultural scales by making and maintaining strong practices mediated by strong people marked by strong principles from the sciences of logic (denotative, Boolean, and functor), mathematics (calculi, collections, and categories), physics (quantum field theory, statistical thermodynamics, gravity), chemistry (phyiscal, biophysical, and biological), biology (oranelles, organisms, environments), behavior (biological, biosocial, social), and culture (history, technology, survival).

+## 2025 0418

+### 2025 0418 1439
+A major conclusion from the substance of (#2025-0417-2020)[accumulating the links] to papers on what is called "concatenative programming languages" is that modern writers do not know the difference between a theory and its logic.
+The inability to notice that the predicate functors of Quine are not combinators as in the more familiar combinatory calculi is a great sadness: both to our sciences and to our teachers.

 ## 2025 0417

 ### 2025 0417 2026